Salesforce MCP server for teams that need boundaries.

 Real product screenshot from the current assistant setup flow.

-Many Salesforce MCP servers focus on broad object access, record search, or free-form query power. emcee is built around a narrower problem: giving one team a useful assistant without opening the whole Salesforce org to an AI client.
+Many Salesforce MCP servers focus on broad object access, org-wide record search, or free-form query power. emcee is built around a narrower problem: giving one team a useful assistant without turning the whole Salesforce org into one wide-open agent surface.

 Publish one assistant surface